A knot Floer stable homotopy type: The Cohen-Jones-Segal construction

 \section{The Cohen-Jones-Segal construction}

-We have now constructed all moduli spaces $\bModuli_{\vN, \vlambda}(D)$, along with neat embeddings in $\E^d_l$, as well as internal and external framings.
+We have now constructed all moduli spaces $\bModuli([D])$, as $l$-dimensional $\langle l\rangle$-manifolds, along with neat embeddings in $\E^d_l$, as well as their their (external) framings.
 It remains to put them together into a framed flow category, and then run the Cohen-Jones-Segal construction to obtain the knot Floer stable homotopy types, following the set-up in \cite{LipshitzSarkar}.